infraguys/genesis_oidc_ui/docs/auth-flow.md

 The login page is a full-screen view with a gradient background and a two-column layout.

 - On the left there is the `AuthHero` block with an animated logo and a dynamic tagline.
-- On the right there is the `LoginPanel` with the login form.
+- On the right there is the `LoginPanel`, which either:
+  - shows a loading or error state when IdP configuration is being loaded or failed to load, or
+  - displays the login form with a header and subtitle (either generic or driven by the IdP configuration).

 The `AuthLayout` component is responsible for the page layout: